 HORMONES GOING WILD

 Estrogen makes you the woman you are!
 It plays an important role in the regulation of bone turnover.
-It gives you hips and breasts and buffers mood.
+It gives you hips and breasts and buffers your mood.
 During menopause, the ovaries decrease their production of estrogen and leave the main production up to your adrenal glands and fat cells.

-Estrogen deficiency can induce cortical (hard outer shell of the bone) and trabecular (spongy inside) bone loss.
+Estrogen deficiency (lack of estrogens) can induce cortical (hard outer shell of the bone) and trabecular (spongy inside) bone loss.
 This increase in bone resorption can lead to the destruction of bone architecture, bone loss, and microfractures.
 Estrogen and calcium also have a relationship when it comes to bone health.
 Estrogen supports intestinal absorption of calcium.
 So having low estrogen levels can negatively impact the amount of calcium you’re able to absorb.

 80% of women experience vasomotor symptoms (hot flashes and night sweats) when they are going through perimenopause or menopause.
 Now, a lot of people don’t realize that vasomotor symptoms are not just some nuisance that should be medicated away.
 They can signal disease later in life, including cardiovascular disease, osteoporotic fractures, mood changes, depression, anxiety and cognitive changes.
 We need to pay attention to these symptoms and consider them in a more serious way.